 - 4-5 drops liquid hickory smoke (optional)

 - 28 oz can fire-roasted diced tomatoes (with the juice)

 - 1 cup water (optional - depends on how thick you like your chili to be)

 - (2) 10 oz bags frozen butternut squash chunks

-- 2 medium red bell pepper, diced
+- 2 medium red bell peppers diced (seeds and membranes removed)

 - (2) 15 oz cans black beans (rinsed and drained)